cp-algorithms/cp-algorithms/src/algebra/discrete-log.md

 ## Improved implementation

 A possible improvement is to get rid of binary exponentiation.
 This can be done by keeping a variable that is multiplied by $a$ each time we increase $q$ and a variable that is multiplied by $a^n$ each time we increase $p$.
-With this change, the complexity of the algorithm is still the same, but now the $log$ factor is only for `map`.
+With this change, the complexity of the algorithm is still the same, but now the $\log$ factor is only for `map`.
 Instead of a `map`, we can also use a hash table (`unordered_map` in C++) which has the average time complexity $O(1)$ for inserting and searching.

 ```cpp
 int solve(int a, int b, int m) {